Electronic-Signatures-Industries/xdv-node/PROTOCOL.md

 Most of the APIs required to build XDV Protocol are in `Go`.
 A first protocol draft must contain the basic primitives, and further protocol versions must be able to build on previous work.

 Considering that signature is just one of the many use cases, and that disparate data sources and structures will be more common in the future, XDV Protocol `lingua franca` is based in `IPLD Schemas` from Protocol Labs.

+Also, to linked and work with offchain data sources will require novel forms of technology, we will implement a **trusted multiple oracle** feature that uses BLS Aggregation Signatures, which the team has already work with when it was added to `XDV Universal Wallet`

 Thus, the current XDV Protocol Specification: